SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 Note that if the parameters have not been added to the Graphit Parameters dialog box, you can create a POST request for the Graphit file and add the parameters in the Request body.
 Alternatively, you can wrap the Graphit file using a Web Service and send the parameters to the Graphit file via the Web Service.

-## Parameters Setup When Running Graphit From Fabric Studio
+## How Do I Configure Parameters When Running Graphit From Fabric Studio?
 When creating a Graphit file, parameters can be defined using the **${}** symbols to refer to the value that is set in the Parameters window.
 In this specific case, you must also define a **Debug** value in the Parameter window.
 If not, the response is empty.